Features

 Generate an AAT

-3. Under the Application access tokens panel, click New token and copy the token that’s displayed.
+- Go to Application access tokens panel, click New token, and copy the displayed token.

 Ensure that you copy the generated application access token, as you cannot view it again.